 Unfortunately, this is what many people do.
 They set a goal and they also come up with a condition where they only get to feel happy and satisfy once they reached their goals.

 This is where the “Reverse Gap” Thinking comes to play.

 I first learned this principle from Vishen Lakhiani.
-You can watch this video here where he explained the about the idea.
+Watch this video below:

 Basically, the Reverse Gap thinking is where you gauge your accomplishment based on your starting point.
 Like what this article from LifeHacker.com wrote: